-- 1. "Block Party" means any group or neighborhood association consisting of Town residents, which, under competent adult supervision, gather upon any public street or right-of-way for a social purpose. - 2.
+"Block Party" means any group or neighborhood association consisting of Town residents, which, under competent adult supervision, gather upon any public street or right-of-way for a social purpose.

 "Charitable Nonprofit Organization" means any person(s), partnership, association, corporation or other group whose activities are conducted for civic or humanitarian motives, or for the benefit of others, and not for the commercial gain of any private individual or group and may include, but shall not be limited, to political parties or committees, patriotic, philanthropic, social service, welfare, benevolent, educational, civic, fraternal, cultural, charitable, scientific, historical, religious, athletic or medical organizations.
 Proof of federal exemption under 26 U.S.C.
-Section 501 (c), Section 501 (d) or Section 501 (e) may be required. - 3.
-"Commercial" means any individual, entity or organization that operates for profit and does not have valid 26 U.S.C.
-Section 501(c), Section 501 (d), or Section 501 (e) taxexempt status. - 4.
-"Minor Event" means an event that takes place on private property; which has a minimal impact on neighboring properties; and lasts for less than twenty-four (24) consecutive hours; and does not meet the Special Event criteria., including but not limited to weddings, family reunions, memorials, or other ceremonies.
+Section 501 (c), Section 501 (d) or Section 501 (e) may be required.

+"Commercial-" means any individual, entity, or organization that operates for profit and does not have valid 26 U.S.C.
+Section 501(c), Section 501-(d), or Section 501-(e) tax-exempt status.

+"Minor Event" means an event that takes place on private property;: (i) that has a minimal impact on neighboring properties; and (ii) that lasts for less than twenty four (24) consecutive hours; and (iii) that does not meet the Special Event criteria; and (iv) during which the Owner or non-transient occupant is on site for the entire duration of the event., including but not limited to weddings, family reunions, memorials, or other ceremonies.

+"Nonresidential Use" means any use that is not permitted in a residential zoning district pursuant to the Zoning Ordinance; any use that constitutes an Unruly

+Gathering, as used in Article 10-13; retail, restaurant, banquet space, or other similar use; and any use for which entrants pay an entry fee, unless such use is exempted under section 8-8-4 (C) or (D).

+"Owner" means any person or entity who has legal or equitable title to the subject real property or, if the property is not owner-occupied, a non-transient occupant of the subject real property.

-- 5. "Nonresidential Use" means any use that is not permitted in a residential zoning district and any use that constitutes an Unruly Gathering, as used in Article 10-13 of this Code. - 6.
-"Parade " or "Procession" means any organized procession, march, ceremony, or public walk, consisting of a group of individuals, animals or vehicles, or any combination thereof, moving in an orderly way on a public street or right-of-way, and shall include distance running, bicycle races and similar activities.
-This Article shall not apply to funeral processions or to governmental agencies acting within the scope of their functions. - 7.
-"Special Event" includes a wide variety of events or short-term activities, other than minor events, that may impact neighboring properties, and that involve any one of the following: - a. the temporary-The use of residential property for any nonresidential use, including but not limited to commercial, or-charitable, or other purposes, inconsistent with the property's legal use under the Paradise Valley Zoning Code; - b.
-Plainly audible noise, as defined in section 8-10-2(E); - c.
-Any electronically- or mechanically-amplified sound between the hours of 10:00 p.m. and 7:00 a.m.; - d.
-The the use of pyrotechnics or other temporary displays visible or audible off the property; - e. the temporary-The use of public rights-of-way; or the use of temporary directional signage in the public rights-of-way for private purposes (e.g., valet parking).; - f.
-The the use of any temporary structures structure for more than 24 hours; or - g.
-On-street parking, except under the following conditions: - 1) On specified legal holidays, as defined in section 10-7-2; - 2) When loading or unloading passengers or goods; - 3) For temporary uses incidental to emergency or residential services, including but not limited to landscaping, maintenance, repair, pest control, healthcare, and housekeeping; or - 4) When parking with a valid guest parking pass displayed on the dashboard of the parked car.
-Residents are entitled to a total of two guest parking passes at no cost, available upon request.
+"Parade"- or "Procession" means any organized procession, march, ceremony, or public walk, consisting of a group of individuals, animals or vehicles, or any combination thereof, moving in an orderly way on a public street or right-of-way, and shall include distance running, bicycle races and similar activities.
+This Article shall not apply to funeral processions or to governmental agencies acting within the scope of their functions.

+"Special Event" includes a wide variety of events or short-term activities, other than minor events Minor Events, that may impact neighboring properties, and that involve any one of the following:

+- 1. The the temporary use of residential property for any Nonresidential Use, including but not limited to commercial, or charitable, or other purposes, inconsistent with the property's legal use under the Zoning Ordinance; - 2.
+Plainly Audible Noise, as defined in and prohibited under section 8-10-2(E); - 3.
+Any electronically- or mechanically-amplified sound between the hours of 10:00 p.m. and 7:00 a.m.; - 4.
+The-the use of pyrotechnics or other temporary displays visible or audible off the property; - 5.
+The the temporary use of public rights-of-way; or the use of temporary directional signage in the public rights-of-way for private purposes, including but not limited to valet parking, staging of shuttle vehicles, or directional signage; - 6.
+The the use of any temporary structures Temporary Structure for more than 24 hours; or